EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/02-Team-Organization.md

 ## Team Charter

-From the team goals which can be reviewed in ["Appendix: Team Organization"](https://embedded-systems-design.github.io/EGR304TeamTemplate/Appendix/App-Team-Org/), the team's charter formed to be (showing ASU's Charter as an Example):
+From the team goals which can be reviewed in ["Appendix: Team Organization"](https://embedded-systems-design.github.io/EGR304TeamTemplate/Appendix/App-Team-Org/), the team's charter formed to be:

 > "Team 211 is a group focused on teamwork, communication, and collaboration.
 We will ensure each team member contributes to team assignments and learns the neccesary skills for said assignments; and we strive to complete our work to the best of our abilities and in a punctual manner."
 (Team 211's Charter)